crodier/software-blog/_posts/2023-09-22-message-formats.md

 These mapping layers often become the most complicated parts of the system;
-most systems are primarily message middleware.
+and most systems are primarily message middleware!

 ### Protobuf preferred